 Working with diversity: knowing me, knowing you (20 credits)

-The aim of this module is to examine self-identity, beliefs and values in the context of working with diversity, using key theories of identity to explore personal, cultural and structural constructs,
+The aim of this module is to examine identity, beliefs and values in the context of working with diversity, using key theories of identity to explore personal, cultural and structural constructs.

 Mentoring and Coaching in Action (20 credits)

-The module aims to enable you to build on the mentoring and coaching knowledge and skills gained at level 4 and 5.
+The module aims to enable you to build on the mentoring and coaching knowledge and skills gained in years one and two.
 It will provide you with a work-related opportunity to put theory into practice by becoming a peer mentor or coach.

 Working with clients in groups (20 credits)